-7.3 The policy will expand on the 11 different categories that staff should refer to when considering if a declaration is necessary.
+- 7.3 The policy details the 11 different categories that staff should refer to when considering if a declaration is necessary.
 Should any staff member have an interest to declare in any of the categories they must do so within 28 days of the interest arising.
-It is only those staff that are classed as Decision Makers of the Trust (see below) that also have a requirement to make an annual 'nil' declaration.

-7.4 Please note should you not have any conflicts to declare and you are not a decision maker of the Trust, there is no requirement to enter a 'nil' declaration on the electronic system.
+It is only those staff that are classed as Decision Makers of the Trust (see below) that also have a requirement to make an annual 'nil' declaration. - 7.4 Please note should you not have any conflicts to declare, and you are not a decision maker of the Trust, there is no requirement to enter a 'nil' declaration on the electronic system. - 7.5 For those members of staff with more than one assignment number, please note that declarations are only required to be made on one assignment number (to prevent duplication) and should be made against your primary role.